Mirayyy/Mirayyy/README.md

 QA Engineer
 -----------

 I have been studying programming for 4 years, after I entered college to study Web Application Administration.
-I started on my own with HTML and CSS, then I learned several OOP-oriented programming languages like Java and C++, also taught PHP, JavaScript.
+I started on my own with HTML and CSS, then I learned several OOP-oriented programming languages like Java and C++, also learned PHP, JavaScript.
 Although I studied to be a programmer, my interest turned out to be application testing.
 My goal in the future is to master automated testing and become an automatic tester.

 * 🌍  I'm based in Chisinau.
 Moldova
 * ✉️  You can contact me at [viktor.josan2002@gmail.com](mailto:viktor.josan2002@gmail.com)